sudarshan2401/tp/docs/UserGuide.md

 ### Editing a class : `edit /c`

 Edits your class information at the specified index.
-You can update the name of your class, memo and schedule.
+You can update the name of your class, memo, and schedule.
 This helps to keep your class information up-to-date.

 **Command Format:** `edit /c CLASS_INDEX [/n CLASS_NAME] [/m MEMO] [/t SCHEDULE]`